-KECCAK [8] is a family of cryptographic hash functions [68] or, more accurately, sponge functions [7].
-This document describes the properties of the KECCAK family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [51].
+Keccak [11] is a family of cryptographic hash functions [75] or, more accurately, sponge functions [9].
+This document describes the properties of the Keccak family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [57].

 This introduction offers in Section 1.1 a summary of the KECCAK specifications using pseudocode, sufficient to understand its structure and building blocks.
 In no way should this introductory text be considered as a formal and reference description of KECCAK.
-For the formal definition of the KECCAK family, we refer to the separate document [8], to which we assume the reader has access.
-While the KECCAK definition is fixed, this present document is likely to evolve over time, so we suggest the reader to obtain the latest version from our website http://keccak.noekeon.org/.
+For the formal definition of the KECCAK family, we refer to the separate document [11], to which we assume the reader has access.
+While the KECCAK definition is updated once (for the SHA-3 2nd round), this present document is regularly updated, so we suggest the reader to obtain the latest version from our website http://keccak.noekeon.org/.